 How To Determine If Your Fuel Pump Has Failed

-If the fuse is good then you will need to check the fuel pump relay next.
+If the fuse is good, then you will need to check the fuel pump relay.

-This will let you know if your fuel pump relay is bad.
-If this test works and the fuel pump runs; just remember to replace the bad relay before you drive the car.
+This will let you know, if your relay is bad.
+If this test works and the fuel pump runs, just remember to replace the bad relay, before you drive the car.

 Fuel Pump Circuit Breaker Reset

-Some cars have a fuel pump circuit breaker instead of a fuse.
-If you cannot find a fuel pump fuse; then check your owner’s manual for the location of the fuel pump cut off breaker.
-Fuel pump breakers usually have a button on top that pops up when it trips.
-Simply push this button back in until it clicks.
+Some cars have a fuel pump circuit breaker, instead of a fuse.
+If you cannot find a fuel pump fuse, then check your owner’s manual for the location of, the fuel pump cut off breaker.
+Breakers, usually have a button on top that pops up when it trips.
+Simply push this button back, in until it clicks.
 Check the owner’s manual for the exact location.

-Fuel Pump Testing – If the fuse is good and the circuit breaker is not tripped; then the engine is not getting fuel pressure.
+If the fuse is good and the circuit breaker is not tripped, then the engine is not getting fuel pressure.